PIA Just Got Sold for 190 Million. The New Owners Have Big Plans.

 The Bottom Line

 PIA’s privatization represents hope for recovery after decades of decline.
-Private ownership doesn’t guarantee success – many airline privatizations have failed.
+Private ownership doesn’t guarantee success, as many airline privatizations have failed spectacularly.
 But government ownership clearly wasn’t working.
+Something had to change.

-For Pakistani travelers, the sale offers the possibility of an improved national carrier.
+For Pakistani travelers, the sale offers the possibility of an improved national carrier they can feel proud of again.
 The Arif Habib Group’s challenge is enormous.
-Turning around a troubled airline requires not just capital, but operational expertise and political navigation.
+Turning around a troubled airline requires not just capital, but operational expertise and political navigation that few investors possess.
 Pakistan is watching to see if private ownership can save its flag carrier.
+That’s what makes this story so compelling to those of us who follow aviation industry dynamics.

 Jason Michael